 Is there a difference between sleep apnea and snoring?
-Snoring is a common issue for many millions of thousands of Australians.
+Snoring is a common issue for millions of Australians.
 It can have significant health and wellness ramifications.
 But what about when snoring is more than “just” snoring?
 What is sleep apnea?

 Sleep apnea (or sleep apnoea) is a medical condition widely associated with snoring, however, it is much more serious physiologically than snoring.